 The status Unknown signifies that the ASM server starts a unique instance and the start/stop command that belongs to this instance finished the execution.
 This occurs if the unique instance runs another command or forks itself to a background process with another process ID.
 The ASM server can no longer find the process ID of the start/stop command.
-To prevent the ASM server from showing instances with status Unknown, you must use commands that will continue to run as a foreground process after being started.
-An example of a process that forks itself to the background, and as a result, receives the Unknown status after being started, is the LN printer daemon.
-Do not start this daemon from \${BSE}/etc/rc.start_pdaemon.
+To prevent the ASM server from showing instances with status Unknown, use commands that continue to run as a foreground process after starting.
+An example of a process that forks to the background, and therefore, receives the Unknown status after starting, is the LN printer daemon.
+Do not start this daemon from \${BSE}/etc/rc.start pdaemon

-At default ASM will scan its running processing each 30 seconds.
+At default ASM scans its running processing each 10 seconds.
 If a process was stopped, without ASM got a stop request, the process is being marked with Unknown status.